Editorial profile

 The International Gramsci Journal is a scholarly journal entirely dedicated to the figure and thought of Antonio Gramsci (1891–1937).
-Published in italian, english, french, german and spanish, it aims to explore both Gramsci’s life and writings through a historical-philological lens, as well as the applications of his theories to the current world.
+Published in Italian, English, French, German, Spanish and Portuguese, it aims to explore both Gramsci’s life and writings through a historical-philological lens, as well as the applications of his theories to the current world.
 To this end, the journal adopts an interdisciplinary approach aimed at investigating social, political, cultural and economic processes in their complexity.

 The goal of the IGJ is to promote discussion on the diverse facets of Gramsci’s thought, highlighting the relevance of his contribution to the development of a critical Marxist perspective.